cecileung1208/Employee-Data-Analysis/README.md

     * a.
 List the following details of each employee: employee number, last name, first name, sex, and salary.
     * b.
 List first name, last name, and hire date for employees who were hired in 1986.
     * c.
 List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
     * d.
-List the department of each employee with the following information: employee number, last name, first name, and department name.
+List the department of each employee with the following information: employee number, last name, first name, and depatment name.
     * e.
 List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
     * f.
 List all employees in the Sales department, including their employee number, last name, first name, and department name.
     * g.
 List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.